 1. Single-level Partitioning: Any data table is addressed by identifying one of the above data distribution methodologies, using one or more columns as the partitioning key.
 The techniques are:

 - List Partitioning

 Oracle has got a hash algorithm for recognizing partition tables.
 This algorithm uniformly divides the rows into various partitions in order to make all partitions of identical dimensions.
-The process carried out using this hash algorithm to divide database tables into smaller divisions is termed as the hash partitioning.
+The process carried out using this hash algorithm to divide database tables into smaller divisions is termed hash partitioning.

 Hash partitioning is the perfect means for sharing data consistently among different devices.
 This partitioning method is a user-friendly partitioning system, particularly when the information to be detached has no apparent partitioning key.

 Range partitioning divides the information into a number of partitions depending on the ranges of values of the particular partitioning keys for every partition of data.
-It is a popular partitioning scheme which is normally used with dates.
-For example, for representing the days of the month of May, it will have a table with the column name as ‘May’ and rows with dates from May 1 to May 31.
+It is a popular partitioning scheme that is normally used with dates.
+For example, for representing the days of the month of May, it will have a table with the column name ‘May’ and rows with dates from May 1 to May 31.

 All partitions smaller than a particular partition come before the VALUES LESS THAN clause, while all partitions higher than the particular partition come after the VALUES LESS THAN clause of that partition.
 For representing the highest range partition, the MAXVALUE clause is used.